Pittsburgh Construction Vehicle Accident Lawyers

-Results-Driven Construction Vehicle Accident Lawyers Safeguard Clients’ Rights in Allegheny County Accident Cases
+Results-Driven Pittsburgh Construction Vehicle Accident Lawyers Safeguard Clients’ Rights in Allegheny County and throughout PA

 Because of the nature of construction vehicles themselves, your injuries after a construction vehicle accident can be significantly more severe than those sustained in a traditional motor vehicle accident—and if you were injured while working on the construction site itself, those injuries are often catastrophic and life-altering.
-In 2016, nearly 1,000 individuals died as a result of construction vehicle accidents on construction sites alone.
+According to the U.S. Bureau of Labor Statistics, in 2019 over 1,000 individuals died as a result of construction vehicle accidents on construction sites alone.
 This number does not even factor in those who were injured on site, or those who were injured or killed in accidents that took place on the roadways.

 Who is Financially Responsible for Injuries Caused by Construction Vehicle Accidents?